P3ntest/url-shortener/README.md

 Register a Google ReCaptcha V3 Site and store the key and secret in the environment variables.

 The project is dockerized.
-User `docker build . -t p3ntest/url` to build the image.
+Use `docker build . -t p3ntest/url` to build the image.

 ## Environment Variables